ajinkyacodes/coronavirus-update/README.md

 ### LIVE UPDATES
 Visit anytime [ajinkyacodes.com/projects/coronavirus-update](https://www.ajinkyacodes.com/projects/coronavirus-update/) for live updates worldwide.

+### HOPE
+Let's hope for a bright future growing old together in a clean environment.

 ### ABOUT ME
 My name is Ajinkya.
 I am a Laravel Developer.
 You can visit my website [ajinkyacodes.com](https://ajinkyacodes.com) for more info.